RobertAKARobin/geneticure-jekyll/index.md

 ## _Patients & Caregivers._

 **Your DNA is unique.
 Your high blood pressure prescription should be, too.** No matter where you are in your treatment plan — whether you’ve been newly diagnosed or have been managing your blood pressure for years — with the help of your doctor, Geneticure’s test can help get you on the right path.
+[Frequently asked questions.](/faq)

 ---

 ## _Healthcare Providers._

 **Proven DNA results to improve your patients' blood pressure therapy.** The test assesses hypertension treatment in a comprehensive integrative nature, from drug metabolizing enzymes to receptors that are important to heart, blood vessel and kidney function, with a focus on and appreciation of the complexity of the disease.
+[See our research.](/research)

 ---

 ## _Genetic Test Providers._

 **Our RESTful API adds our patented algorithm to your product line.** Generate reports whitelabeled with your company's own branding, or consume our data using a simple JSON interface and add it to your own templates.
+[See our API.](/api)

 ---

 ## _Employers._

 **Increase your employees' quality of life while decreasing your healthcare costs.** Employees with cardiovascular disease (including high blood pressure) cost employers _an extra $1,100 per year in lost productivity alone_<sup>*</sup>, compared with healthier employees.
-With Geneticure, you may be able to significantly reduce your company’s chronic disease spending by an estimated 16x ROI or _$1409 per year per employee_.<sup>**</sup>
+With Geneticure, you may be able to significantly reduce your company’s chronic disease spending by an estimated 16x ROI or _$1409 per year per employee_.<sup>**</sup> [Get in touch.](/contact)

-<a class="button button--high" href="#">Get in touch</a>
 {% endcapture %}
 {% capture for_whom %}
   {% include text.html content=for_whom %}